ashleybc/metagenome-only/dependencies/readme.md

 ## SPAdes (St. Petersburg genome assembler)

 SPAdes can be [conda installed](https://anaconda.org/bioconda/spades).
-Note that on Mac OS X, conda installed SPAdes may be slower than the tarball installation due to unavailability of parallel libstdc++ for the Clang compiler used by bioconda on MacOS
+Note that on Mac OS X, conda installed SPAdes may be slower than the tarball installation due to unavailability of parallel libstdc++ for the Clang compiler used by bioconda on MacOS.
+More information about this issue can be found [on GitHub](https://github.com/ablab/spades/issues/194#issuecomment-523175204)